josephmisiti/josephmisiti.github.io/_posts/2015-10-11-how-to-upload-a-photo-to-django-using-ios.markdown

 {% highlight objc %}

 constructingBodyWithBlock:^(id<AFMultipartFormData> formData) {
     [formData appendPartWithFileData:imageData
     name:@"file" fileName:@"photo.jpg"
     mimeType:@"image/jpeg"];

 {% endhighlight %}

-Which is taking the image data from my iPhone which is living in an `NSData` object, sticking it in the `file` parameter in the body (request), and then performing a [multipart request](http://stackoverflow.com/questions/16958448/what-is-http-multipart-request)
+Which is taking the image data from my iPhone that is stored in an `NSData` object, sticking it in the `file` parameter in the body (request), and then performing a [multipart request](http://stackoverflow.com/questions/16958448/what-is-http-multipart-request)

 The code that calls this function looks something like this: